 This is the best environment for a carrot to grow well and provide for a great harvest.

-- Carrots need well-drained and healthy soil, in which all rocks and stones have been removed.
+- Carrot needs well-drained and healthy soil, in which all rocks and stones have been removed.

-- They hate heavy, clay-laden soil that would stunt their growth.
+- It hates heavy, clay-laden soil that would stunt its growth.

 - The soil must be loosened deep.